 Commercial due diligence (CDD) analyzes a company’s internal and external operations, value, and growth potential for M&A. CDD goes beyond reviewing the financial health — it covers all facets of the business, including its competitors and the market itself.

-The CDD should answer questions like:
+The commercial due diligence should answer questions like:

 - What is the company’s place in the market?